Advice & Tips

 A home doesn't need to be in a far-off locale to have that cozy cabin charm.
 This look can warm up any space whether it's in the middle city or in a quiet suburb.
 You'll feel at home anywhere with this natural, relaxed style.

 Our American Lighting Association trained consultants are here to help you with questions about rustic/lodge design.
-Use our LAMPS PLUS store locator page to find a superstore location near you, or contact us for more information!
+Use the Lamps Plus store locator to find a superstore location near you, or contact us for more information!

 Check out the Lamps Plus YouTube channel for inspiration, where you will find videos like the one below on the organic decorating trend, or use one of the following links to view more design ideas and tips.